We’re building a new train storage facility —the Kananook Train Storage Facility—in Seaford.

 In addition, building the Metro Tunnel Project will mean more trains can run on the Frankston Line, and we will need to store more trains than existing storage provides for.

-A new purpose-built facility will be located in Seaford, approximately 200 metres from Kananook Station.
+The new purpose-built yards in Seaford will be about 200 metres from Kananook Station.